alexcatanet/Porto-Tour-Guide/README.md

 [![Build Status](https://travis-ci.org/alexcatanet/Porto-Tour-Guide.svg?branch=master)](https://travis-ci.org/alexcatanet/Porto-Tour-Guide)
 # Porto Tour Guide

-This project was developed within the internship program (Android Basics By Google Nanodegree).
+This project was developed within the scholarship program (Android Basics By Google).
-The goal was to make a multi-screen Android app in order to share the knowledge about one concrete city you are familiar with, also presenting relevant information to a user who's visiting your city.
-The app can list top attractions, restaurants, public places, or events for the city.
+The goal was to make a multi-screen Android app in order to share the knowledge about one specific city you are familiar with, also presenting relevant information to a user who's visiting your city.
+The app list top attractions, restaurants and public places for the city.

 ## What I've learned:
 This project is about combining various ideas and skills I've been practicing throughout the course.
 They include features like: